pathiik/stem-attendance-system/backend/qr_code_generator/README.md

 # QR Code Generation Script

 ## Overview
 This script generates QR codes for students based on data from an Excel file, uploads the QR codes to Cloudinary, and updates a Firebase Firestore database with the QR code URLs.
 The QR codes contain student details and are stored in a designated folder before being uploaded.
+Additionally, the script logs student activities (e.g., check-in/check-out) and updates their status in Firebase.

 ## Prerequisites
 Before running the script, ensure you have the following installed: